andrewacashner/hearingfaithms/chapters/chapter-3.md

 ### Hearing the Christ-Child's Voice in Theology and Devotion

-By inviting hearers to listen for the voice of *Jesús infante*, Padilla's piece presents a new, musical twist on a trope that extends back to Bernard of Clairvaux and further to Augustine---that of Christ as *Verbum infans*, "the unspeaking/infant Word."
+By inviting hearers to listen for the voice of *Jesús infante*, Padilla's piece presents a new, musical twist on an ancient trope.
+The concept of devotion to Christ as "unspeaking Word" is first attested in New Testament texts like the beginning of John's gospel, which describes Christ as "the Word made flesh," and extends through Saint Augustine in the fourth century and Saint Bernard of Clairvaux in the twelfth.
-This trope continued to be turned and refined through the sixteenth and seventeenth centuries, and can be found in Christmas sermons and exegetical commentaries on the Gospel infancy narratives that were widely available in Padilla's day and that would have been familiar to a university-educated priest.
+This trope continued to be turned and refined through the sixteenth and seventeenth centuries, and can be found in Christmas sermons and exegetical commentaries on the Gospel accounts of Christ's birth.
-The feast of Christmas centered on devotion to the incarnation of Christ as a child, the "Word made flesh.
+These texts were widely available in the Spanish Empire of Padilla's day and would have been familiar to a university-educated priest.
 This devotional music presents a poetic and musical discourse on Christ's incarnation by conceiving of "the Word" in musical terms and then representing that concept in actual music.

+This piece is the product of theological creativity in reflecting on the relationship between the incarnation and the voices of Christmas; it links the theology of "the Word" to theology of music in a way that positions listening to music as a way of encountering Christ himself through the sense of hearing.
+To understand the theological discourse presented through this poem and its musical setting, we must first recognize that villancicos constituted a form of devotion rather than indoctrination, as part of a set of cultural practices that developed around the feast of the nativity.
+Tracing the trope of the *Verbum infans* through influential theological sources will enable us to see the way this villancico both builds on and extends the tradition.
+These devotional traditions cultivate a sense of awe and wonder before the Christ-child.
+I argue that this villancico is meant to instill that sense of wonder in hearers through its verbal and musical virtuosity.

-#### The Christmas Imaginary
+#### The Christmas Imaginary in Devotional Culture

 The Puebla congregation heard this piece in the context of the festival of Christmas, and its theological trope of the *Verbum infans* is best understood